New classification of zones as Centre lists 130 districts as red

 New Delhi, May 02: The government has listed 130 districts as hotspots of the coronavirus disease.
 The number of hotspot districts is down from 170.

 The Health Ministry removed 92 districts from the 170 that it had classified as coronavirus hotspots on April 15.
-It however added 52 new districts to the list.
-Currently there are 130 red zones in the total 733 districts in the country.
+It, however, added 52 new districts to the list.
+Currently, there are 130 red zones in the total 733 districts in the country.

 The fresh classification to be followed by all states and Union Territories for a week from May 3, 284 districts have been identified as orange zones.
 This number is up from 207 districts.
 The Health Ministry classified Delhi, Mumbai, Chennai, Kolkata, Hyderabad, Bengaluru and Ahmedabad as red zones due to the high case loads and clusters.